TobyLobster/Inform/README.txt

 Compiling Inform
 ----------------
-Inform is compiled with XCode 6.1 on Mac OS 10.10 (Yosemite)
+Inform is compiled with XCode 7.2 on Mac OS 10.11 (El Capitan)

 Licensing
 ---------